MEET THE board

 Chair

-For Gill, the opportunity to work with Project Janszoon to restore the ecology of the Abel Tasman is like returning to her backyard.
+For Gill, the opportunity to work with Project Janszoon to restore the ecology of the Abel Tasman is returning to her backyard.
 She grew up on a farm in Motueka and fondly remembers the annual family picnic at Appletree Bay.

-Her credentials to write such a book come from leading New Zealand’s Antarctic agency for 10 years from 1996 – 2002.
+After six years as Chief Executive of the Nelson-based Cawthron Institute, New Zealand’s largest independent science organisation, Gill turned author, writing a book about the history of international co-operation within the Antarctic Managers Council which was published in 2013.
+Her credentials to write such a book came from leading New Zealand’s Antarctic agency for 10 years from 1996 – 2002.
 Gill has a Masters in Business Administration from Sydney University and Bachelor of Science (Hons) Botany, from Canterbury University.

 Receive our latest news